 Medical conditions apply and its best to check the medical declaration to make sure no conditions may prevent them from diving.

-Some over night trips like Kangaroo Explorer will not allow kids under the age of 11.
-However, Ocean Quest is more family friendly and will allow all ages to come but of course you will need to supervise your child at all times.
+Ocean Quest will allow all ages to come, but of course you will need to supervise your child at all times.

 On Ocean Quest babies and kids up to the age of 3 can come on for free and stay in the parents cabin (bear in mind there are no cots or high chairs provided so you would need to take a travel mattress etc.).
 Over the age of 3 kids have to pay full price and again must be supervised at all times by a parent.
 As there are 5 dives per day including a night dive it’s easy to swap or and take turns diving.